 Mother Nature put her own version of flood mitigation and erosion control into place when she created wetlands.
 If you have wetlands on your residential property, which are delineated on your deed or survey, your use of the property is encumbered to a certain degree.
 That encumbrance may benefit you in the form of lowered assessments, as long as the presence of wetlands is properly documented.
 Wetlands are generally found on larger parcels, not the smaller lots typical of a subdivision.
 State and federal agencies encouraging wetlands preservation and/or restoration offer benefits that may include wetlands tax credits, outright compensation and a reduction in land values that affect property taxes.

-The presence of wetlands on your property could result in lowering your assessment which affects your property taxes.
+Although wetlands pay present some technical difficulties for those seeking to develop their property, these natural landmarks also bring their fair share of benefits.
+The presence of wetlands on your property could result in lowering your assessment and, consequently, your property taxes.

 What Are Wetlands?